JohannisK/CloudContractsWorkshop/README.md

 With the new dependency and build plugin, `mvn clean install` now generates a stubs jar, and installs it in the local maven repository.

-## Task 2: Adding support for cloud contracts to the consumers code
+## Task 2: Adding support for cloud contracts to consumers' code

 ### Introduction
 The tests created in the previous tasks can also be used by the consumer in the form of stubs.
 This has several advantages during development.
-You can develop the client using the stubs which means your independent from the producer, and the stubs can also be used to test your client without setting up a full integration environment allowing you to fail fast.
+You can develop the client using the stubs which means you're independent from the producer, and the stubs can also be used to test your client without setting up a full integration environment allowing you to fail fast.
-Cloud Contracts uses two libraries to accomplish this `spring-cloud-contract-wiremock` is used to mock http connections and `spring-cloud-starter-contract-stub-runner` is used to run the stubs generated by the consumer tests.
+Cloud Contracts uses two libraries to accomplish this. `spring-cloud-contract-wiremock` is used to mock http connections and `spring-cloud-starter-contract-stub-runner` is used to run the stubs generated by the consumer tests.
 Stubrunner can also mock your cloud tooling like the service discovery service in this workshop, allowing for completely isolated tests of a service.
 In this task a test wil be added to test the existing API call.
 The test will use the stubs and an autoconfigured stubrunner to validate the client.

 **Task 2.1** Add the `spring-cloud-contract-wiremock` and `spring-cloud-starter-contract-stub-runner` dependencies to the frontend module's pom file under TODO 2.1. <br>
 *(If necesary, refresh your maven dependencies!)*